‘Doc Martin’ Season 9 Gets A September Debut Date On Acorn TV

 Broadcasting & Cable is reporting that a new episode of Season 9 of Doc Martin will air on Acorn TV the day after it airs in the U.K. for eight weeks.

 According to The Inquisitr, when the cast of Doc Martin wrapped filming Season 9, they celebrated on the street in Port Isaac with applause and cheers.
-Earlier in the same week, a spokesman for the Royal Cornwall Hospital in the Cornwall capital of Truro confirmed that the cast was filming Doc Martin for several days this season.
+Earlier in the same week, a spokesman for the Royal Cornwall Hospital in the Cornwall, the capital of Truro, confirmed that the cast was filming Doc Martin for several days this season.

 “I can confirm the Doc Martin team has been on location at the Royal Cornwall Hospital on three occasions filming for the currently series.
 They have used the Knowledge Spa and a few other areas inside the hospital and around the grounds.”